 - Well-being services.
 This includes fire and life safety systems, emergency call systems, and two non-intrusive well-being checks each day.

 It’s difficult to do an accurate comparison of the costs associated with CCRCs and independent living communities because they are structured differently.
 Also, it’s impossible to predict the future.
 For some people, an independent living facility is all they will require for the duration of their life, making it the less costly option.
-However, many residents develop more healthcare issues and needs that require a stressful and expensive move to a care facility.
+However, many residents develop more healthcare issues and needs that require a stressful and expensive move to a retirement community.

 Choosing the right retirement community